This page was generated from hymod_calibration.ipynb. Interactive online version: Binder badge

 Image source

-HyRiver is a suite of eight open-source (MIT License) Python packages that bridges the gap between (non-technical) hydrologists and complexities of working with web services.
+HyRiver is a suite of ten open-source (MIT License) Python packages that bridges the gap between (non-technical) hydrologists and complexities of working with web services.
 Contribution of any kind are most welcome.

 Package